Frank Rosenblatt: Perceptron

 After research on neural networks returned to the mainstream in the 1980s, new researchers started to study Rosenblatt's work again.
 This new wave of study on neural networks is interpreted by some researchers as being a contradiction of hypotheses presented in the book Perceptrons, and a confirmation of Rosenblatt's expectations.

 The Mark I Perceptron, which is generally recognized as a forerunner to artificial intelligence, currently resides in the Smithsonian Institution in Washington D.C.
-MARK 1 was able to learn, to recognize letters, and could solve quite complex problems.
+The Mark I was able to learn, recognize letters, and solve quite complex problems.